ctron/dentrassi.de/content/blog/2013/01/22/2013-01-22-build-your-own-sip-trunk-with-asterisk-and-misdn.md

 package: mISDN-modules.i686 1.1.9.1-1.2.6.18_164.11.1.el5
 package: mISDN-modules.i686 1.1.9.1-1.2.6.18_238.12.1.el5
 package: mISDN-modules.i686 1.1.9.1-1.2.6.18_194.3.1.el5
 ```

-In this case <q>mISDN-modules.i686 1.1.9.1-2</q>.
+In this case `mISDN-modules.i686 1.1.9.1-2`.
 So check for the kernel of this version:

 ```
 yum deplist mISDN-modules-1.1.9.1-2
 ```

 Note the different syntax on the version!
-You need to specify “mISDN-$VERSION” and without the “i686” identifier!
+You need to specify `mISDN-$VERSION` and without the `i686` identifier!

 ```
 package: mISDN-modules.i686 1.1.9.1-2